n0h4rt/chadango/README.md

 Chadango is licensed under the [MIT License](https://opensource.org/license/mit/).

 ## Contact
-You can find me, [khususme](https://khususme.chatango.com), available from 21:00 to 23:00 UTC-7.
+You can find me in [khususme](https://khususme.chatango.com), available from 21:00 to 23:00 UTC-7.
 Feel free to reach out if you have any questions, suggestions, or just want to chat about Chadango!